 ADW’s iconic painting of a diver in an antique diving suit carrying a mermaid in his arms can be found on Dunbar Street.

-Woman and Parrot
+Woman And Parrot

 Gresham Street

 Created by Columbian street artist Sancho Medina as part of the Hit the North 2018 festival, this colourful image of a woman and parrot stands over three storeys on Gresham Street.
+Sancho’s work is inspired by man’s close relationship with nature.

 Spirit of Commerce